The large sieve for square moduli in function fields: Abstract

 \section{Abstract}

-We prove a lower and an upper bound for the large sieve with square moduli for function fields.
+We prove a lower and an upper bound for the large sieve with square moduli in function fields.
 These bounds correspond to bounds for the classical large sieve with square moduli established in \cite{BaLyZh} and \cite{BaZh}.
 Our lower bound in the function field setting contradicts an upper bound obtained in \cite{BaSi}.
-Indeed, we point out an error in \cite{BaSi}.
+Indeed, in \cite{BaSierr} we pointed out an error in \cite{BaSi}.